GAIR-NLP/OpenResearcher/README.md

 <p align="center"> Welcome to OpenResearcher, an advanced Scientific Research Assistant designed to provide a helpful answer to a research query.

-<p align="center"> With access to the arXiv corpus, OpenResearcher is can provide you with the latest scientific insights.
+<p align="center"> With access to the arXiv corpus, OpenResearcher can provide the latest scientific insights.

 <p align="center"> Explore the frontiers of science with OpenResearcher—where answers await.

 ## 🏆 Performance
-We release the benchmarking results on various RAG-related system as a leaderboard.
+We release the benchmarking results on various RAG-related systems as a leaderboard.

 | Models                                             | Correctness |      |      | Richness |      |      | Relevance |      |      |
 | -------------------------------------------------- | :---------- | ---- | ---- | -------- | ---- | ---- | --------- | ---- | ---- |